Creation year

 Resolution

-Temporal series (annual mean values) and Long Term Average (LTA) of sediment load for each river mouth where in situ data is available.
+• Temporal series (annual mean values) with error of estimation and Long Term Average (LTA) with error of estimation of total phosphate load for each river mouth where in situ data is available.
 Different sources can be mixed if any.

-Combined product of Water body silicate based on DIVA 4D 10-year analysis on five regions : Northeast Atlantic Ocean, North Sea, Baltic Sea, Black Sea, Mediterranean Sea.
+• Combined product of Water body ammonium based on DIVA 4D 10-year analysis on five regions : Northeast Atlantic Ocean, North Sea, Baltic Sea, Black Sea, Mediterranean Sea.
 The boundaries and overlapping zones between these five regions were filtered to avoid any unrealistic spatial discontinuities.
-This combined water body silicate product is masked using the relative error threshold 0.5.
-Units: umol/l
+This combined Water body ammonium product is masked using the relative error threshold 0.5.
+Units: umol/l.